 At Beech Acres Parenting Center, we uncover the natural gifts of children by unleashing the power of parents and caregivers.
 Beech Acres Parenting Center has been serving the Greater Cincinnati community for over 170 years!

 Throughout the 20th century, the children cared for at Beech Acres Parenting Center came with ever more serious problems, related both to abuse and mental health challenges.
 By the 1980s, it was becoming clear that institutions were not the most effective way to raise troubled children.
 The residential program closed in 1989, having been replaced by a foster care program and a wide variety of social services that cared for troubled children out in the community amid a full network of relationships with parents, friends, and school.
 For the remainder of the 20th century, Beech Acres focused on being a high-quality provider of an array of social services designed to prevent the need for children to be placed in institutional care at all.
-The focus today is on ‘being where parents and children are’ rather than insisting they come to us, as a result the direct service work is done in the community, in pediatric offices, and in schools.
+The 21st century Beech Acres is a parenting center whose focus is on ‘being where parents and children are’ rather than insisting they come to our campus or offices.
+As a result, our direct service work is done in homes, communities, pediatric offices, and schools.

 Scroll down to learn more about our rich history serving parents, families, and children.

 In spring of 1849, a nationwide cholera epidemic hit Cincinnati taking the lives of 4,114 residents, most of whom were German.

 The deadly disease left many children without parents.
 To care for them, a local Protestant German association agreed to build a new orphanage.
 But first they had to raise the necessary funds – so they formed the German General Protestant Orphan Society to take on the task.